nrao57/nikhil-imply-submission/README.md

 ## Overview

-I will be solving this with a single python script using Google BigQuery
+I will be solving this with a single python script and Google BigQuery.
+The script creates a dataset, table, and view and loads the data from the files.
+A raw table will be created first with the data directly loaded from the files.
+Then a view will be made with a query to deduplicate the data.
+All of the answers to the [questions listed in the assignments](https://github.com/implydata/candidate-exercises-public/tree/master/Customer%20Success/SA/DataEngineeringProject/Applicant) will be located at the end of this Markdown document.
+The final csv of the dataset will be added to this repository in the `output` directory.

 ## Steps